codeweb123/codeweb123/README.md

 ### Welcome to my Github 💻

 👋🏼 Hi there, my name is Jiyon.
-Welcome to my space! 🍎

 - 🖥  I'm no longer a student and I am proud to announce I've graduated from the Flatiron School's Software Engineering Program on October 2020!
 - 🌱  I’m currently learning React.
 - 📚  I'm currently reading Eloquent Javascript.
-- 🙂  Fun facts: Before software development, I taught students as an elementary school teacher.
 - 📫  How to reach me: hello@jiyoncodes.com

 Thanks for taking a look! 🤓